-We have no need to go into the forensic details, but with the heat of Israel that is a long time; all we need to say is, Lazarus is well and truly dead.
+We have no need to go into the forensic details, but with the heat in Israel that is a long time.
+All we need to say is: Lazarus is well and truly dead.
 This is an important piece of evidence in this story, and it will be presented to us again later.

 Something to do

 If a ‘Martha church’ is always serving, and a ‘Mary church’ is more spiritual, how would you classify your church?

 What evidence do you bring to your conclusion?

 Take time to examine your own walk in the Holy Spirit.

 Does your life reflect a Martha or a Mary character?